- Study at Deakin

 Based at the Alfred Deakin Research Institute (ADRI) at Deakin University, Geelong, Australia, the project is funded by the Australian Government through the Department of Foreign Affairs and Trade's Australian Development Research Award Scheme.

 The study will focus on cohorts of students from each decade.
 Participants will be asked to complete a questionnaire and possibly to also join interviews, in groups or individually.

-ADRI's researchers will work in collaboration with our Partner Institutions in-country; the National Research Institute (NRI) in Port Moresby and the Abdurrahman Wahid Centre at the University of Indonesia in Jakarta, to carry out both the questionnaire and interviews.
+ADRI's researchers will work in collaboration with our Partner Institutions in-country; the Pacific Adventist University (PAU) in Port Moresby and the Abdurrahman Wahid Centre at the University of Indonesia in Jakarta, to carry out both the questionnaire and interviews.
 The project will be monitored by our Project Manager based at ADRI.

 ADRI Project Staff:

 Did you complete at least 12 months of study in Australia on an Australian government scholarship between the 1950s - 2010?

 If so, we would love for you to complete our questionnaire below (available in both English and Indonesian, it takes approximately 15 minutes).

 PLEASE NOTE: The return of the completed questionnaire will be taken as agreement for your information to be used in this project.
 However, you are free at any stage to request anonymity for a part or the whole of your participation in the project.
 You are also free to withdraw at any stage from the project.

 The information gathered in the questionnaire and interviews will be used in several ways.
 Drawing on oral history and biographical skills, we will use the information we gather from participants to write case studies, and for cohort and group analysis.
 An oral history archive containing memories of Indonesian and Papua New Guinean scholarship recipients from the last five decades will be established and made available as an online resource on the Project website.
 Other publications will include articles in the media, academic journals, working papers and books.
 These will all be made accessible on the Project website.